 The Reality: Eh.
 Don’t hold your breath.

-People who lead with their ‘credentials’ as a selling point to potential partners generally come across as doing so because (at best) they don’t have anything else to offer, or (at worst) they’re trying to hide something.
+People who lead with their “credentials” as a selling point to potential partners generally come across as doing so because (at best) they don’t have anything else to offer, or (at worst) they’re trying to hide something.
 You still need to be polite, interesting, engaging to talk to, and a safe and respectful player.
-Organising doesn’t make you any of these things.
-I could probably name, off the top of my head, at least five known organisers who are also known consent violators.
+Organising doesn’t, by itself, make you any of these things.
+I can easily name, off the top of my head, at least five well-known organisers in my community who are also known consent violators.
 If I’m thinking of playing with you, the fact that you’ve run Club KinkTastic (not a real club) every Friday night for the last ten years tells me nothing about you.
 Seeing you play, interacting with you, and hearing what others in the community – especially former partners – say about you is what will give me the information I need.

 Organise because you love your community and want to give back.
 Do it because the kind of event you want doesn’t exist, so you’re determined to create it.
 Do it because you love the process and seeing the final result gives you a buzz.
 But don’t, for the love of all that is kinky, organise because you think it’s a fast-track to having everyone gagging to play with you.
 It’s not.

 …and even if it were, by the time you’ve waved the last guest off and cleaned up, you’ll be too bloody tired to play anyway.

 In conclusion, I’m not trying to put anyone off organising.
 Goddess knows we need more people willing to do it!
 But I believe in informed consent in all things, and I want you to know that organising is wonderful, rewarding, huge fun, and the buzz from seeing your event coming off perfectly is like nothing else in the world… but it’s also exhausting, time-consuming, potentially expensive, and a lot of responsibility.
 And sometimes, people will yell at you.